First-party offramps

 Submit transaction

-If the quote looks good to you, you can submit a using the previously generated quoteId.
+If the quote looks good to you, you can submit a transaction using the previously generated quoteId.
 Creating a transaction in the Fern API generates a set of transfer instructions.
 For first-party offramps, these transfer instructions will include a crypto wallet address where you/your customer can transfer funds to initiate the rest of the transaction.

 5